Marwelln/Holiday/README.md

 # About

 This class helps you know when holidays occours in Sweden.
-You can either get all holidays in an `array` or check when a specific holiday occours.
+You can either get all holidays in an iterable `Marwelln\Holiday\Collection` or check when a specific holiday occours.
 All results returns a [`DateTime`](http://php.net/manual/en/class.datetime.php) object that you can use to format the date the way you want it.

 # Usage

-    // Get all holidays as an array.
+    // Get all holidays as a `Marwelln\Holiday\Collection`.
     $holidays = (new \Marwelln\Holiday)->get($year); // `$year` can be removed if you want to use current year.
     $holidays = (new \Marwelln\Holiday)->year($year)->get();